 The morning cruise up the coast of New South Wales to Sydney on Spirit of Tasmania 3 was, for me, one of the most enjoyable and relaxing journeys I have ever undertaken in Australia; it gave travellers a unique and inexpensive opportunity to sail along Australia’s coastline and it is a tragedy that we have lost one of the great Australian journeys.

 A fast Bass Strait crossing service between Melbourne and George Town was offered for one season with the Tasmanian-built car-carrying catamaran, Devil Cat.
 Inspired by the tenacity of the native Tasmanian Devil, the dual-hull vessel INCAT 046 was designed and built by Incat in Hobart and holds the Trans-Atlantic speed record for passenger ships.
-Launched in 1997, it is 96 metres long, weighs 800 tonnes, travels at 70 km/h (44 mph) fully loaded and carries 600 people plus cars and trucks.
-The vessel operated between Melbourne and George Town, Tas, in conjunction with the original Spirit of Tasmania.
+It replaced an earlier Devil Cat catamaran, Incat 023 which introduced the service in 1990.
+Launched in 1997, INCAT 046 is 96 metres long, weighs 800 tonnes, travels at 70 km/h (44 mph) fully loaded and carries 600 people plus cars and trucks.
+The vessel operated between Port Welshpool (Vic) and George Town (Tas) in conjunction with the original Spirit of Tasmania.
 Weather conditions in the Bass Strait occasionally led to cancellation during storms and heavy seas.
-The vessel's ride on during choppy conditions on the 6-hour crossing led to its nickname "Spew Cat" and it was retired from the route after a single season.
+The vessel’s ride on during choppy conditions on the 6-hour crossing led to its nickname “Spew Cat” and it was retired from the route after a single season.